\

 Date: May 7th, 2025 5:47 PM

-Author: ocher galvanic half-breed
+Author: ocher pit

 English has a vast vocabulary due to its historical interactions with numerous other languages, particularly Latin, French, and Greek.
 This borrowing and blending of words have resulted in a rich tapestry of vocabulary, where many words for the same concept exist with subtly different meanings.